jdegoes/sbtb-2016/README.md

-# Advanced Functional Programming in Scala
+# Streams for (Co)Free

-This is the repository for exercises for Advanced Functional Programming in Scala, a LambdaConf workshop taught by @jdegoes.
+This is the repository for exercises for Streams for (Co)Free!, a Scala By The Bay presentation given by @jdegoes.

 # Getting Started